prismspecs/jurassic-park/plan.md

 The application is built with **Node.js**, acting as the core event controller:

 - **Session Management**: The application uses a session ID (format `YYYYMMDD_HHMMSS`) generated at startup.
 All recordings and processed files are stored in a subdirectory within `recordings/` named after the current session ID (e.g., `recordings/20231027_103000/`).
+Camera-specific recordings are stored within named subdirectories (e.g., `recordings/20231027_103000/Camera_1/`).
 The active session can be changed via the UI.
-- **WebSocket-based real-time communication** between AI components.
+- **WebSocket-based real-time communication** between AI components and the frontend UI for status updates (including recording progress from workers).
+- **Concurrent Recording**: Uses Node.js **Worker Threads** (`workers/recordingWorker.js`) to handle the computationally intensive recording and processing pipeline for each camera simultaneously, ensuring non-blocking operation during shots.
-- **Integrates pose tracking models** (e.g., TensorFlow.js, MediaPipe) for movement analysis.
+- **Integrates pose tracking models** (e.g., TensorFlow.js, MediaPipe) for movement analysis, executed within the recording worker threads.
 - **Manages file storage**, shot metadata, and retrieval within session directories.
 - **Plays AI audio voice cues** via text-to-speech APIs (this will not be in use for the first run of the project, which uses a human comedian).
 - **Coordinates main and mobile teleprompter displays** through a local web interface and WebSocket communication.
 The main teleprompter shows initialization status and actor assignments with headshots and QR codes.
 Character teleprompters show specific lines and cues.